doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 **Timestampable** behavior will automate the update of date fields on your Entities or Documents.
-It works through annotations and can update fields on creation, update or even on specific property value change.
+It works through annotations and can update fields on creation, update, property subset update, or even on specific property value change.

 Features:

-- Automatic predifined date field update on creation, update and even on record property changes
+- Automatic predefined date field update on creation, update, property subset update, and even on record property changes
 - ORM and ODM support using same listener
 - Specific annotations for properties, and no interface required
 - Can react to specific property or relation changes to specific value